Skip to content

 Detection Frequency

-Automatically matches the selected detection interval.
+This automatically matches the selected detection interval.
+The default selection is 5 minutes.

 Detection Interval

-The time range for querying detection metrics.
+This refers to the time range for querying detection metrics.

 Detection Interval (Dropdown Options) Default Detection Frequency